Ultraseal Impregnation Sealants

-Vacuum impregnation sealants is the permanent solution to this problem, filling any voids with a stable yet flexible material that is resistant to attack from heat, oils or chemicals.
-The process is sub-surface and can be performed on raw materials or the finished machined part, causing no dimensional change or contamination to the component.
+Vacuum impregnation sealants are the permanent solution to porosity in metal casting, filling any voids with a stable yet flexible material that is resistant to attack from heat, oils or chemicals.

 In the late 1970's, Ultraseal launched the first methacrylate impregnation sealant called PC504 and this radically altered the whole impregnation industry.

 Outdated methods for sealing leaking or porous castings are sodium silicate (water glass), polyester and anaerobic resins.

 - They are labour intensive

 - They show ineffective performance on certain types of porosity

 - In some instances, they are hazardous to use.